rodrigo-lemes/spring-batch-etl-simple-example/README.md

 # Spring Batch Application (XML)
-This is a simple Spring Batch Application that uses XML to configure the applicationo context (Data Source, processor, reader, writer, etc).
+This is a simple Spring Batch Application that uses XML to configure the application context (Data Source, processor, reader, writer, etc).

 With this application you will: